-33. What provisions or restrictions typically apply to the disposal of the lease by the tenant (for example, can the tenant assign or sublet the lease with the landlord's consent)?
+34. What restrictions typically apply to the disposal of the lease by the tenant?

 A transfer of the lease by one party to a third party requires the consent of the other party, unless the owner sells the property, in which case, the lease generally automatically passes to the buyer.
 Parties do not usually deviate from this.